riceissa/issarice.com/wiki/is-effective-altruism-new.md

 - [Timeline of nonprofit evaluation][timeline ne]
-- My [draft page for priority-setting in global health][psigh draft], which shows that *explicit prioritization* has been going on since at least the 1970s -- around 30 years before the effective altruism movement even formed.
+- My [draft page for priority-setting in global health][psigh draft], which shows that *explicit prioritization* in global health has been going on since at least the 1970s -- around 30 years before the effective altruism movement even formed.

 # In what ways is effective altruism new?